forknote/forknote.net/content/documentation/payment-gateway/index.md

 ##Forknote RPC Wallet JSON RPC API

 Forknote RPC Wallet API allows you to create addresses for your users, accept and send transactions and much more.
-Here is an example of integration scheme:

-1. Create a unique address for each user to identify his particular deposits with **create_address()** method.
-2. When user is going to fund his account he will send you a transaction to this address.
-To know about new transactions run **get_transaction_count()** method (e.g., every 5 minutes).
-This method returns you a cumulative number of transactions; number of the transaction corresponds to its ID.
-This way you will be able to notice when number of your transactions have changed.
-3. Run **get_transaction()** method to receive amounts and addresses of new incoming transactions.
-4. Fund these amounts to the corresponding user accounts.
-5. Withdraw with **send_transaction()** method that allows you to send transaction to one or several addresses.

 Detailed description for every Forknote RPC Wallet API method can be found here: [Forknote RPC Wallet JSON RPC API][Forknote_RPC_Wallet_JSON_RPC_API]